PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Origins: I Can Has Cheezburger?

 I Can Has Cheezburger?
 (ICHC for short) is the name of a weblog featuring lolcats, which are comical pictures of cats with captions, and other animal images.
 It was created in 2007 by Eric Nakagawa (Cheezburger), a blogger from Hawaii and his girlfriend, Kari Unebasami (Tofuburger).
-The website is one of the most popular internet sites displaying lolcats receiving as many as 1,500,000 hits per day.
 ICHC was instrumental in bringing animal-based image macros and lolspeak into mainstream usage.

 According to Time magazine, a group of investors acquired the website in September 2007 for US $2 million.

 A network of related sister sites has developed alongside ICHC, called the Cheezburger Network.
-Twelve of these are linked to each other via a navigation bar at the top of each site; apart from “I Can Has Cheezburger”, these are:
+Seven of these are linked to each other via a navigation bar at the top of each site; These are: